somaniarushi/riscpu/docs/CHANGE.md

 8. Bug fix: Writing to rd doesn't need reg write en to be clocked.
 9. Bug fix: changed the inst_fd assignment to next_inst as synchronous instead of clocked in the rst block.
 10. Bug fix: Because the PC is calculated one cycle before the instruction, in JAL handling, we insert a nop in the FD pipeline (`x_is_jal`).
 Then, we resolve next_pc using EX stage values instead of FD stage values (for the same reason).
+11. Bug Fix: Swapped the pc + 4 value in next_pc to be pc_fd.
+Because we are inserting a nop, we want to pc to stay at the same value if the branch is not taken so we can run the instruction at that pc.
+12. Logic Update: The CSRI immediate value is stored in the rs1 location, needed to index into instruction to retrieve, then assign to CSR.
+Passed the second CSRRWI test as well as all hazard tests.
+Moved immediate logic to imm_generator.